fahara02/basic_node/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Below is the instruction of getting started with the template_

 1. install the packages by by writing the following command in command prompt
    ```sh
   npm install
    ```
-3. Start the sample server by writing the following command in command prompt
+2. Start the sample server by writing the following command in command prompt
    ```sh
    npm start
    ```
-4. Run test with jest by
+3. Run test with jest by
     ```sh
    npm test
    ```